Distance between cubics and rationals: Abstract

 \section{Abstract}

 We investigate the following problem: what is the smallest possible distance between a cubic irrational $\xi$ and a rational number $p/q$ in terms of the height $H(\xi)$ and $q$?
-More precisely, we consider the set $D_{3,1}$ of all pairs $(u,v)$ of positive real numbers such that $|\xi - p/q| > cH^{-u}(\xi)q^{-v}$ for all cubic irrationals $\xi$ and rationals $p/q$.
+More precisely, we consider the set $D_{3,1}$ consisting of all pairs $(u,v)$ of positive real numbers such that $|\xi - p/q| > cH^{-u}(\xi)q^{-v}$ for all cubic irrationals $\xi$ and rationals $p/q$.
 First, we transform this problem into one about the root separation of cubic polynomials.
-Second, we establish a conditional result: under the Hall conjecture (a special case of the famous abc-conjecture), every pair $(u,v) = (3+2\epsilon, 5/2+\epsilon)$ belongs to $D_{3,1}$.
-Third, we show that every pair $(u,v)\in D_{3,1}$ must satisfy $u\ge 10-3v$.
-Finally, we discuss an analogue of the set $D_{3,1}$ in function fields where we are able to give a complete description.
+Second, under the assumption of the famous abc-conjecture, we give an almost complete description of $D_{3,1}$.
+Namely, the points $(u,v)$ with $2\le v\le 3$ that lie in the interior of $D_{3,1}$ are characterised by the inequality $u> 10-3v$.
+Assuming only the weaker Hall conjecture, we also obtain nontrivial results about the shape of $D_{3,1}$, although these are not as strong as those derived from the abc-conjecture.
+Finally, we discuss an analogue of the set $D_{3,1}$ in function fields where we are able to give a complete description unconditionally.

 { {{\em Keywords}: Roth theorem, approximation to algebraic numbers, continued fractions, root separation.

 Math Subject Classification 2020: 11J68, 11D59}}